antarctica/assets-tracking-service/docs/providers.md

 # BAS Assets Tracking Service - Providers

-Providers are interfaces between the application and external tracking services.
+Providers are interfaces between external tracking services and the application.

 Providers fetch data on available assets and their positions using per-provider SDKs, APIs or by other means.
 They isolate and abstract this logic, containing them within a per-provider [Client](#provider-clients).

 ## Provider clients

-Provider clients inherit from an abstract [Provider](../src/assets_tracking_service/models/provider.py) model which defines a public interface and general structure/conventions.
+Provider clients inherit from an abstract [Provider](../src/assets_tracking_service/providers/base_provider.py) class which defines a public interface and general structure/conventions.
 Clients typically call private, per-provider, methods to implement this interface.